01mf02/jq-lang-spec/syntax.typ

   $x(f_1; ...; f_n)$, $(x, n) in d and "wf"(f_i, c)$,
 )) <tab:wf>

-For hygienic reasons, we assume that labels are disjoint from variables.
+For hygienic reasons, we require that labels are disjoint from variables.
 This can be easily ensured by prefixing labels and variables differently.

 #example[
   Consider the filter $"label" var(x) | . "as" var(x) | var(x) + var(x), "break" var(x)$.
   Here, we have to rename to ensure that labels and variables are disjoint, yielding e.g.
   $"label" var(l_x) | . "as" var(v_x) | var(v_x) + var(v_x), "break" var(l_x)$.
+]

+Furthermore, we require that identifiers with the same name represent filters with equal arity.
+This can be ensured by postfixing all identifiers with their arity.

+#example[
+  Consider the filter $"def" f(g) defas g defend "def" f defas . defend f(f)$.
+  Here, we have to rename identifiers to prevent shadowing issues in the semantics, yielding e.g.
+  $"def" f^1(g^0) defas g^0 defend "def" f^0 defas . defend f^1(f^0)$.
 ]